justinjiajia/cloud_security/labs/lab_7.md

-In this task, you set up the AWS Config service in one Region in the AWS account to monitor specific resources of interest.
+In this task, you set up the AWS Config service in the AWS account to monitor specific resources of interest.
 You then observed how AWS Config created an inventory of resources.

 <br>